 Marsha Greene has written for Global’s hit series PRIVATE EYES, ABC’s TEN DAYS IN THE VALLEY, and the critically acclaimed drama MARY KILLS PEOPLE, for which she earned a Canadian Screen Award nomination.
-Marsha is a graduate of the Canadian Film Centre Prime Time Television program, Marsha also has an Honours BA in Creative Writing from York University and a graduate certificate from Humber College’s TV Writing and Producing program, where she won the Brian Linehan Award for Outstanding Artistic Promise.
+Marsha is a graduate of the Canadian Film Centre Prime Time Television program, holds an Honours BA in Creative Writing from York University, and has a graduate certificate from Humber College’s TV Writing and Producing program, where she was awarded the Brian Linehan Award for Outstanding Artistic Promise.

 Founder, Copperheart Entertainment

 Steven Hoban is founder of the Toronto-based film and television production company Copperheart Entertainment.
 He has produced numerous feature films, the Academy Award-winning animated short, RYAN, and the world’s first Imax 3D animated movie CYBERWORLD.

 Some of Steve's past feature films include: WOLVES, starring Jason Momoa and Lucas Till, HAUNTER starring Abigail Breslin, SPLICE starring Adrien Brody and Sarah Polley, both directed by Vincenzo Natali, comedy YOUNG PEOPLE FUCKING, the Dimension Films remake of BLACK CHRISTMAS and the cult success GINGER SNAPS trilogy.

 Upcoming Copperheart films include the adaptation of the Stephen King/Joe Hill novella, IN THE TALL GRASS, to be directed to by Vincenzo, and the animated family feature comedy, NIGHT OF THE ZOOMBIES, based on a story by Clive Barker.

 Manager, Creative Affairs, Entertainment One Television